The best hotels in San Jose

 Manuel Antonio on the Pacific coast is 3.5 hours south on the Costanera Sur highway.
 It's a long day trip.
 Most travelers book a night there instead and use San Jose hotels as their base for arrival and departure days only.
 That's the smart play.

-San Jose's best neighborhoods
+San Jose's best hotel regions

 Barrio Amon and Barrio Otoya are where we'd tell any first-timer to base themselves.
 You're close to the Museo Nacional, the Mercado Central, and the best coffee shops in the city, without the noise of Downtown or the suburban sprawl of Ciudad Cariari.